Home / Practice Areas / Accessory Dwelling Units & illegal units

 There may be laws that prohibit common areas like laundry facilities, storage areas, and parking spaces from being converted to an ADU, or entitle tenants to petition the Rent Board for a rent reduction because “housing services” have been reduced.

-In order to legalize a unit, the tenant may have to be temporarily relocated
+To legalize a unit, the tenant may have to be temporarily relocated

 If upgrading the unit to code compliance requires an upheaval in noise and construction, alternative living arrangements could be made.
 An attorney could be hired to prepare a tenant buyout agreement to transition the tenant out of the unit, whether permanently or on a temporary basis.